It’s always a cause for concern when your chickens stop laying. In fact, noticing this can help you identify if your chickens are ill.

 2. Not Enough Daylight

-To lay eggs your chickens need plenty of natural daylight- at least 14 hours a day and 16 hours is even better.
+To lay eggs, your chickens need plenty of natural daylight- at least 14 hours a day and 16 hours are even better.

 3. Broody Hens

 So your girls are well fed, getting plenty of sunlight, but they still aren’t laying.
 It’s time to give up on them and get a new flock… only joking!